firattale/damm-dapp-fe/README.md

 ## Available Scripts

-2 - `cd packages/contracts`
+1 - `cd packages/contracts` - get into the contracts folder
-3 - `npx hardhat run --network localhost scripts/deploy.js`
+2 - `npx hardhat node` - run a hardhat node
-4 - you need to get the first account private key from Hardhat Node and add it to your Metamask with Localhost Net.
+3 - `npx hardhat run --network localhost scripts/deploy.js` - deploy the contact to hardhat network 4 - copy the contract address from terminal and paste it to /contracts/src/addresses.js 5 - you need to get the first account private key from Hardhat Node and add it to your Metamask with Localhost Net .
-1 - `react-app:start` to start FE project in the main folder.
+6 - `react-app:start` to start FE project in the main folder.
-5 - Once you connect your wallet you will see the NFT's on the screen.
+7 - Once you connect your wallet you will see the NFT's on the screen.